Student Accommodation

 Event

-Applications for new students open at 12pm.
+Applications for new students open.

 You must accept your place at Falmouth before you can apply for accommodation.